Take a glimpse at the great facilities and the people who make up the Utah cross country and track & field program.

 Murphy, McIntruff and Tank earned all-region honors as Utah placed fourth in a loaded NCAA Mountain Region field.
 A few weeks earlier, Muphy finished 12th at the Pac-12 Championships to earn second team all-league honors.
 Senior Giselle Slotboom placed 33rd at the Pac-12 Championships, while Gehrich and Tank were 39th and 40th, respectively.

-He has coached four athletes to All-America honors at Utah.
-Nine athletes have combined for 15 appearances in the NCAA track & field finals.
+Kepler has coached five athletes to All-America honors at Utah.
+Ten athletes have combined for 16 appearances at the NCAA Outdoor Championships.

-Kepler is married to Hannah Vickery and the couple has an infant daughter Cora.
+Kepler is married to Hannah Vickery and the couple has a daughter Cora.

-Mackenzie Wartenberger, the former head cross country and assistant track coach at Radford University, is in her third season working with Utah’s distance runners.
+Mackenzie Wartenberger, the former head cross country and assistant track coach at Radford University, is in her fourth season working with Utah's distance runners.
 She helped Ute cross country qualify for the NCAA Championships as a team for the first time in 2015 and again in 2016, when it had a 20th-place finish.
+In 2017, she helped Grayson Murphy earn All-America honors in both the 5,000 meters indoors and the 3,000-meter steeplechase outdoors.

 In two years at Radford, women's cross country placed third at the 2014 Big South Championships for its best finish since 1990.
 The men's squad finished fourth for its best placing since 2007.
 In track, the women's distance runners won six conference titles.